jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 vagrant@precise32:/vagrant/makahiki$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH_OLD
 vagrant@precise32:/vagrant/makahiki$ unset LD_LIBRARY_PATH_OLD
 -------------------------------------------------------------------------------
-If any of the following errors occur, then Memcached was not correctly
+If any of the following errors occur, then Memcached is not working:
-installed:
 (1) cache prints a blank to the console, or cache == None returns True.
 (2) cache.set returns False.
 (3) cache.get returns False or causes a segmentation fault.

+Try restarting the Memcached service, then try again: vagrant@precise32:/vagrant/makahiki$ sudo service memcached restart

 If the tests succeed, you can configure Makahiki to use Memcached.
 This is beyond the scope of this guide; consult the Makahiki documentation for